Kubernetes Multi-Tenancy with Argo CD And Loft

 Using Argo CD with Git also comes with some significant advantages: by utilizing the Git concept of pull requests, team members can review code/configuration changes and also restrict who can approve them in the cluster before they’re applied.
 This means that only approved configurations or applications can be pulled and applied to your cluster and you can also easily find out whose configuration caused certain changes, and even indirectly implement access control on your cluster.

-#Implementing Kubernetes Multi-Tenancy with Loft and Argo CD
+Step-by-Step Guide to Implementing Multi-Tenancy with Loft and Argo CD

 To implement multi-tenancy with Loft and Argo CD, you must first install both tools in your Kubernetes cluster.
 You should start with installing Loft; the process will depend on the operating system you’re using to access your Kubernetes cluster.